hadella/bobcat/README.md

 `static/dead_links.json`, then rebuilds so skulls appear next to flagged links.
 Run this occasionally — there's no automation, just a manual audit when you care.

+Some sites block automated requests and will show as dead incorrectly.
+Add them to the `--exclude` list in the Makefile as needed.

 ## Local Development
 ```bash
 make serve    # start local dev server